 Remember those little boxes of raisins in your lunch box?
 Those were good but have you ever tried dried papaya or figs?
 How about golden berries or pineapple rings?
 Dried fruit from the bulk department is just the ticket for satisfying a sweet tooth without all the sugar or high fructose corn syrup present in many conventional candies and snacks.

 Substitute Veggies for Pasta

-Lasagna made with thinly sliced zucchini is fantastic.
+Lasagna made with thinly sliced zucchini or summer squash is fantastic.
 Or zucchini noodles, a trick that paleo and GAPS diet eaters use, are delicious.
-Here is a recipe for zucchini noodles.
+Oryana sells veggie noodles in the produce department.
+But here is a recipe for zucchini noodles.